 \subsection{Dataset}

-The dataset from topcoder contains 403 individual projects including 4,907 component development tasks (ended up with 4,770 after removing tasks with incomplete information) and 8,108 workers from January 2014 to February 2015 (14 months).
-Tasks are uploaded as competitions in the platform, where crowd software workers would register and complete the challenges.
-When the workers submit the final files, it will be reviewed by experts to check the results and grant the scores.
-This flow creates dynamic attributes of workers that influences successful task delivery in the platform.
+The dataset from TopCoder contains 403 individual projects, including 4,907 component development tasks (ended up with 4,770 after removing tasks with incomplete information) and 8,108 workers from January 2014 to February 2015 (14 months).
+The tasks are uploaded as competitions in the platform, where crowd software workers could register and complete the challenges.
+When the workers submit the final files, they will be reviewed by experts to check the results and grant the scores.
+This flow creates dynamic attributes of workers that influence successful task delivery in the platform.